tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/merging-chimeras-taxonomy.md

 - Traditional 16S metagenomic approaches use OTUs or operational taxonomic units instead of ASVs.
 - So why does DADA2 use ASVs?
 First let's cover what an OTU is:

-    - Methods that use OTUs, cluster sequences are clustered together by similarity
+    - Methods that use OTUs, cluster sequences are clustered together by an adjustable similarity threshold usually around 97%
-    - Those sequences with above a 97% identity threshold are clustered into an OTU
     - These OTUs are then combined into a consensus sequence and mapped to a reference database to determine which species it is from

 ![](images/otu.png)

-Originally, OTUs were used to mitigate possible sequence errors by clustering similar sequences and getting a consensus sequence.
+Originally, OTUs were used to mitigate the false discovery rate by clustering similar sequences and getting a consensus sequence.
 However, this method has been found to inflate the number of unique sequences.
 By contrast, ASV analysis derives an error term to assess the possibility of a sequencing error.
 These sequences are then mapped directly to the organism of interest - giving nucleotide resolution.